rparkins999/kde-slow-start-wrapper/README.md

 This is a wrapper for programs that start up slowly on kde.
-As shown it is configured for Android Studio, but you just need to edit the first four lines for something else.
+As shown it is configured for Android Studio, which takes a long time to start up for the first time after a reboot, but you just need to edit the first four lines for something else.

 The problem it is trying to solve is that if you have a large high resolution screen